emenendez/emenendez.github.io/_drafts/2014-10-01-searching-without-segments.md

 ### A better way to direct searchers

-Now, since we are longer tracking search progress segment by segment, we are free to direct our field teams in whatever way is most efficient and appropriate for the circumstances of each particular incident.
+Now, since we are no longer tracking search progress segment by segment, we are free to direct our field teams in whatever way is most efficient and appropriate for the circumstances of each particular incident.

 Rather than spending significant time and energy defining segments at the beginning of a WiSAR incident, field tasks should be dispatched quickly and efficiently to high-priority areas with minimal management time spent defining specific boundaries for field teams.
 A field task description should include simple instructions to search a general area, with optional time or resource limits, and focus on search techniques specific to the circumstances of the incident, rather than constraining the team inside an arbitrary boundary.
 For example: